satsinush/homelab/docs/7-troubleshooting.md

 ### I'm seeing an HTTP error like '404 Not Found' or '502 Bad Gateway'

-These errors mean the request reached nginx, but it couldn't be completed.
+These errors mean the request reached Traefik, but it couldn't be completed.

-  * **Cause (404 Not Found):** The reverse proxy received the request but has no configuration for that specific domain.
-Check your NGINX configuration file for typos in the hostname.
+  * **Cause (404 Not Found):** The reverse proxy received the request but has no configuration for that specific domain or router host match.
+Check your dynamic configuration or compose labels for typos in the hostname.
-  * **Cause (502 Bad Gateway):** The reverse proxy has a rule, but it cannot communicate with the backend service container.
-This usually means the service container is stopped, unhealthy, or not on the same Docker network.
+  * **Cause (502 Bad Gateway):** Traefik has a routing rule, but it cannot communicate with the backend service container.
+This usually means the service container is stopped, unhealthy, or not on the `homelab-net` Docker network.

-  * **Solution:** Check the logs of nginx container for specific error messages.
+  * **Solution:** Check the logs of the Traefik container for specific error messages.

     ```shell
-    docker compose logs nginx
+    docker compose logs traefik
     ```

 -----